Skip to content

 const whileInputEffect: <unknown, never>(f: (input: unknown) => Effect.Effect<boolean, never, never>) => <Out, R>(self: Schedule.Schedule<Out, unknown, R>) => Schedule.Schedule<Out, unknown, R> (+1 overload)

-Returns a new schedule that continues for as long as the specified effectful predicate on the input evaluates to true.
+Returns a new schedule that continues execution for as long as the given effectful predicate on the input evaluates to true.

 @since2.0.0